ioctl_ficlonerange, ioctl_ficlone — share some the data of one file with another file

 commonly referred to as "copy on write".

-This ioctl reflinks up to src_length
+This ioctl reflinks up to src_length bytes from file

-descriptor src_fd
+descriptor src_fd at

 offset src_offset